Skip to menu

 Course Overview

-Just as the invention of the steam engine advanced society in the late 18th century, the addition of intelligence to manufacturing is one of the key enablers of Industry 4.0.
-This course describes the critical elements underpinning smart manufacturing.
-The role of smart technologies such as sensors, machine vision, and data analytics including machine learning, in reshaping manufacturing engineering is emphasized.
-Course content is reinforced through in-class exercises and case studies.
+Just as the invention of the steam engine transformed society in the late 18th century, the integration of intelligence into manufacturing has become a key driver of Industry 4.0.
+This course introduces the fundamental elements of smart manufacturing, highlighting the role of emerging technologies such as sensors, machine vision, and data analytics, including machine learning, in reshaping modern manufacturing engineering.
+Concepts are reinforced through in-class machine learning exercises and case-based applications, enabling students to gain both theoretical understanding and practical experience.

 Student Learning Outcomes

-2. Design appropriate sensor systems for smart manufacturing applications.
+3. Design appropriate sensor systems tailored to smart manufacturing applications.